LiskArchive/lisk-explorer/README.md

 #### Frontend
  The frontend is using Webpack to create core bundles for Lisk Explorer.

- For having a watcher to generate bundles continuously for all the changes of the code, Run the following command:
+ For having a watcher to generate bundles continuously for all the changes of the code, run the following command:

 `npm run watch`